Sleep King - Where the Prices Are a Sweet Dream!

 There are a lot of mattress companies in South Carolina that claim to have the perfect mattress for everyone.
 At Sleep King, we believe that every person is different and has different needs when it comes to their mattress.
 That's why our mattress store in North Charleston, SC, has a wide variety of beds and brands to choose from.
 That way, you can find the right mattress for your body and get the very best sleep quality possible.

 As a family-owned and operated mattress store with more than 40 years of experience in the sleep industry, we know a thing or two about comfortable mattresses.
-North Charleston residents choose Sleep King because we provide our customers with a personalized shopping experience.
+North Charleston, SC residents choose Sleep King because we provide our customers with a personalized shopping experience.
 When you walk through our showroom doors, we want you to feel comfortable - both on our mattresses and with our store associates.
 At Sleep King, you won't ever have to worry about pushy salespeople and limited selection.
 Instead, you will discover that we encourage you to take your time as you search for your next bed.
 Sleep is incredibly important, and by proxy, finding the right mattress for your body type is too.

 Looking for discounts?
 Need to buy your mattress on a strict budget?
-We've got you covered at our new mattress clearance center in North Charleston, where we have more than 50 models on display at 50-80% off retail value.
+We've got you covered at our new mattress clearance center Near Me North Charleston, SC where we have more than 50 models on display at 50-80% off retail value.
 Don't forget to ask us about our flexible financing options, where no credit is needed to make a purchase.
 Paying cash?
 We'll knock 5% off your bill!

 As if that weren't enough reason to visit, remember that we provide free delivery, setup, and removal of your old mattress for FREE when you make a purchase at Sleep king.